sureshkannan19/apache-spark-with-java/README.md

 # Apace Spark - Learning
-To understand the need for Spark, lets start with Hadoop.
+Spark is distributed big data processing framework, Hadoop is the pioneer of big data processing, but Spark is the optimized and flexible way of doing it, to understand the need for Spark, lets start with Hadoop.
 <hr style="border: 3px solid;">

 # Native Hadoop features: